 An informed New Hampshire citizenry actively engaged in a civil, open-minded democratic process.

-The New Hampshire Institute for Civics Education plans a number of workshops and other events devoted to fulfilling its mission including educator and free professional education, student programming, and public lectures.
+NH Civics plans a number of workshops and other events devoted to fulfilling its mission including educator and free professional education, student programming, and public lectures.

 “Civics education must become a fundamental priority of our schools, and it must involve more than helping students gain an understanding of a substantial body of civic knowledge,” says the organization’s planning document.
 “To ensure active participation in our democracy, educators must help students engage with their communities and learn a variety of skills associated with political and community life.
 They also must help students cultivate attitudes and beliefs that might best be described as ‘civic virtues.’”